-That is, you can take #nodaysoff, brutalize yourself with tons of volume, and do every “advanced” training technique out there and still get nowhere if your body isn’t able to fully recover from it.
+That is, you can take #nodaysoff, brutalize yourself with tons of volume, and do every “advanced” training technique out there, and still get nowhere if you can’t recover from it.

 When you’re a beginner, threading this needle is easy.

-Your body’s highly responsive to training and it doesn’t take all that much to gain a considerable amount of muscle and strength, and certainly not enough to easily outpace your body’s ability to recover from it.
+Your body responds superbly to training, and it doesn’t take much to gain a considerable amount of muscle and strength.

-Furthermore, even if you overdo it a bit when starting out, the weights won’t be heavy enough yet to take much of a toll on your body.
+Furthermore, even if you overdo it a bit when starting out, the weights won’t be heavy enough to take much of a toll on you.

-The most common recovery mistakes people make are . . .
+You also have to avoid the most common recovery mistakes people make, which include . . .

-This is why sleep hygiene is a major aspect of your fitness.
-If you’re not sleeping enough—and many people aren’t, getting less than 7 hours of sleep per night on average—you’re basically guaranteed to plateau at some point.
+If you’re not sleeping enough—and many people aren’t, (getting less than seven hours of sleep per night on average)—you’re guaranteed to plateau at some point.

-Many people don’t want to do this, however, because it also entails some fat gain.
+Many people don’t want to do that, however, because it entails some fat gain.
 Instead, they try various dietary strategies to get around the need for a steady calorie surplus like intermittent fasting, calorie cycling, and carb cycling, but to no avail.

-Without the regular calorie surplus, muscle growth will lag and eventually stall.
+Without the regular calorie surplus, muscle growth will lag and stall.

 - Doing too much

-You have to work hard to continue gaining muscle and strength as an intermediate weightlifter, you can also only subject your body to so much punishment before the wheels start to fall off.
+You have to work hard to continue gaining muscle and strength as an intermediate weightlifter, but you can only subject your body to so much punishment.

-This is why research shows that extremely high volume training programs actually produce worse results than lower-intensity (but not low) routines.
-You don’t just have to do the workouts—you have to recover from them as well.
+This is why research shows that extremely high volume training programs produce worse results than lower-intensity routines.

-So, if you’re stuck and doing, let’s say, six or seven heavy and hard resistance training workouts per week or more, or maybe fewer but a lot of physically demanding activities as well, it may be time to rein yourself in to allow for more recovery.
+If you’re stuck and doing, let’s say, six or seven heavy and hard resistance-training workouts per week, or maybe fewer but with a lot of physically-demanding activities as well, it may be time to rein yourself in to allow for more recovery.

 Summary: Your ability to gain muscle and strength is directly limited by how well you recover from your workouts, and the three main reasons people don’t recover from their workouts are not sleeping enough, not eating enough, or doing too much in the gym.

-There are a number of reasons you can get stuck in a rut, and getting back on track will require pinpointing and addressing what’s actually holding you back.
+There are several reasons you can get stuck in a rut, and getting back on track will require pinpointing and addressing what’s in the way.

 To do that, you need to consider the following questions: